puppetlabs-toy-chest/puppet-quest-guide/quests/roles_and_profiles.md

 In this case, we need two roles to define the systems involved in the Pasture
 application: `role::pasture_app` and `role::pasture_database`.
 First, create
-the directory structure for your `role` module.
+the directory structure for your `role` module:

     mkdir -p role/manifests

-Create a manifest to define your `role::pasture_app` role.
+Create a manifest to define your `role::pasture_app` role:

     vim role/manifests/pasture_app.pp